retrodump/VidMeAPI/README.md

 https://vid.me/oauth/client/create

 Create a new application.
 The only thing that is important is 'Redirect URI Prefix'.
 Set this to 'http://localhost:5010' if you would like to use the built-in auto OAuth token fetching.
+The rest can be what ever you want.
+It won't really effect anything.

 Once it has been created, you will see it in your list of OAuth clients found here: